 traditional indigenous (Indian)

-philosophies as Christians
+philosophies and paths as Christians

 To expose the public to the